 None of this is exactly a mathematical average, but it’s a bit more accurate of an approximation for the normal or average swim times for those who actually race.

 However, the motivational standards—ranging from AAAA to B standards—are only calculated for youth swimmers, which can be a bit discouraging for adult swimmers.
-That’s why some USMS members to their own age groups to create motivational average swimming standards for adults too.
+That’s why some USMS members applied the formula to their own age groups to create motivational average swimming standards for adults too.
 For those same examples above, the 50-54 men’s 100-yard freestyle motivational times range from 52.69 to 1:10.29.
 The average swimming speed for the 1650 for 25- to 29-year-old women ranges from 20:44.49 to 27:39.29.

 You can do the same math to figure out the average swim times for your age and distance and pool length.